 Scholastic Aptitude Test: The SAT I is usually taken in the junior year and again in the senior year and is a required test for admission to many colleges.
-Scored based on 400 (low) to 1600 (high), the SAT I is mostly a multiple-choice examination.
-Starting in 2016, the SAT changed to a more curriculum-based exam with a revamped essay section.
-Please visit the College Board website for more information on the changes to this test.
+Scored on the basis of 200 (low) to 800 (high), the SAT I is mostly a multiple-choice examination and is designed to test a student's aptitude for scholastic work (not intelligence).
+Low scores are not indicative that a student is unable to do competitive work in college, merely that someone with higher scores may be able to do the same work with more ease.
+Before you take the SAT I, you should read and study The College Board book, Taking the SAT I, available in the Guidance Office.

-SAT II
+SAT II (Subject Tests)

 Often taken at the end of the junior year and possibly at the mid-point of the senior year, SAT II's are administered in a variety of academic subjects and are designed to test the level of knowledge of a student in particular academic disciplines in relation to other students throughout the country.
-SAT II's are scored on the same 200 to 800 basis as SAT I. Some colleges use the SAT II's for placement in various levels of freshman courses; some use them as an additional indicator in the admissions process.
+SAT II's are scored on the same 200 to 800 basis as the SAT I. Some colleges use the SAT II's for placement in various levels of freshman courses; some use them as an additional indicator in the admissions process.